 Glasgow City Region is committed to a region wide Action Plan with a focus on procurement in construction, and bringing vacant and derelict land sites into productive use for urban agriculture, community food growing and green spaces.
-An Action Plan is expected in December.
-This will be complementary to existing work on sustainable procurement, vacant and derelict land and the Clyde Mission.
+Two action plans have been developed, one on procurement, and the other focusing on vacant and derelict land.
+They will be published shortly.
+They will be complementary to existing work on sustainable procurement, vacant and derelict land and the Clyde Mission.

 A recent article by Council Leader Susan Aitken showcases Glasgow City Council’s commitment to CWB through the Regional Economic Partnership and City Region Deal programme:

 Fife Council will pioneer work on CWB for the Tay City Region, sharing lessons with other councils within the region.
 The Action Plan has been published and Fife Council are pressing ahead with implementing their CWB Actions.